We’re diving in to five popular Smart Bidding strategies and when to use (or avoid) them for the best results.

 When to avoid it: If you’re unsure about the value of each conversion or have a low volume of conversions, it may not perform as expected.

 🛑 Worried you’re wasting spend in Google Ads?
-Find out with a free, instant audit >> Google Ads Performance Grader
+Find out with a free, instant audit using our Google Ads Performance Grader.

 Target CPA (Cost Per Acquisition) sets bids to help get as many conversions as possible at or below your specified target cost per acquisition.
-The system automatically adjusts bids to try to achieve your target CPA, regardless of auction competition or time of day.
-It’s designed to control how much you pay per conversion while maximizing the number of conversions.

 Important note: Similar to ROAS, you can’t simply set an arbitrary CPA target if you haven’t achieved that cost before.
 Google Ads uses your historical performance to suggest a realistic CPA.
-Setting an unrealistic target may limit traffic and conversions.
-Your CPA target should be something achievable based on past results, allowing Google Ads to optimize bids and help you maintain or improve upon that goal.

 When to use it:

-When to avoid it: If your conversion volume is too low, target CPA might struggle to find enough data to optimize bids effectively.
+When to avoid it: If your conversion volume is too low, target CPA might struggle to find enough data to optimize effectively.

 Maximize conversions is an automated strategy that sets bids to get the most conversions possible within your daily budget.
-Instead of focusing on controlling the cost per conversion, this strategy prioritizes generating the highest number of conversions, even if it means varying costs for each conversion.

 When to use it: